rick2781/Duolingo-Clone/README.md

 # Duolingo Clone

-This application is my project's official repository.
+This is my project's official repository.
 In this project we will be able to develop a Duolingo Clone App.

 Feel free to copy, fork and pretty much do whatever you want with it.